 If the DMG Antenna Reciprocity subfield in the DMG STA Capability Information fields of the initiator and responder are both equal to 1;

-If the DMG Antenna Reciprocity subfield in the DMG STA Capability Information field of the initiator is equal to 1, and the Antenna Pattern Reciprocity and the DMG
+If the DMG Antenna Reciprocity subfield in the DMG STA Capability Information field of the initiator is equal to 1, and the Antenna Pattern Reciprocity and the DMG Antenna Reciprocity subfields in the DMG STA Capability Information field of the responder are both equal to 0;

+If the Antenna Pattern Reciprocity and the DMG Antenna Reciprocity subfields in the DMG STA Capability Information field of the initiator are both equal to 0 and the DMG Antenna Reciprocity subfield in the DMG STA Capability Information field of the responder is equal to 1; and

+If the Antenna Pattern Reciprocity and the DMG Antenna Reciprocity subfields in the DMG STA Capability Information field of the responder and the initiator are both equal to 0.

+The examples given in Figures 95 and 96 correspond to a scenario in which the Antenna Pattern Reciprocity subfield and the DMG Antenna Reciprocity subfield in the DMG STA Capability Information field are both equal to 0 for both the initiator and the responder.

+An example BRP TXSS for the case when the Antenna Pattern Reciprocity subfield in the DMG STA Capability Information field of the initiator is set to 1, and the Antenna Pattern Reciprocity subfield and the DMG Antenna Reciprocity subfield in the DMG STA Capability Information field of the responder are both equal to 0 is shown in Figure 97.

+Figure 97—Example of BRP TXSS

+An example BRP TXSS for the case when the DMG Antenna Reciprocity subfield in the DMG STA Capability Information field of the initiator is set to 1, and the Antenna Pattern Reciprocity subfield in the DMG STA Capability Information field of the responder is equal to 1 is shown in Figure 98.

+Figure 98—Example of BRP TXSS

 10.38.9.5.2.3 MIMO BRP TXSS configuration

+Receive training of the responder and receive training of the initiator shall not be performed in a MIMO BRP TXSS procedure.
+The L-RX field within the EDMG BRP Request element in the BRP frames transmitted during the setup phase of a MIMO BRP TXSS shall be set to zero.

+Responder BRP TXSS is mandatory in MIMO BRP TXSS.

 All fields of EDMG BRP-TX packets used in MIMO BRP TXSS shall be transmitted with all transmit chains of the transmitter and use an EDMG PPDU defined for MIMO transmission.
 The TRN field of EDMG BRP-TX packets used in MIMO BRP TXSS shall consist of N orthogonal waveforms, where N is the number of transmit chains used in the transmission of the packet, as defined in 30.9.2.

 A STA that is part of a MIMO BRP TXSS and that receives EDMG BRP-TX packets shall perform channel measurements using all of its DMG antennas simultaneously and provide feedback for each of its DMG antennas, as defined in 10.38.9.5.4.